oanda/apidocs/v1/forex-labs.md

 ## Calendar

 Returns up to 1 year worth of economic calendar information relevant to an instrument.
 For example, if the instrument is EUR_USD, then all economic information relevant to the Euro and the US Dollar will be included.
 Some of the entries are strictly news about an important meeting, while other entries may contain economic indicator data.
 More info [here](link).
+TODO find a link for this

     GET /labs/v1/calendar